Skip to content

 Lambda execution role permissions

 Grant permissions to the Lambda execution role to access Secrets Manager secrets.
 Use the GetSecretValue API call to get the Secrets Manager secret.
-For more information, see Example: Permission to retrieve secret values.
+For more information, see Example: Permission to retrieve individual secret values.

-(Optional) AWS Key Management Service (AWS KMS) permissions
+(Optional) AWS KMS permissions

-If the Secrets Manager secret is encrypted with an AWS KMS customer managed key instead of the managed key aws/secretsmanager, then additional configuration is required.
-Make sure to allow the Decrypt API action permission as either the Lambda execution role or the AWS KMS key policy.
+If the Secrets Manager secret is encrypted with an AWS Key Management Service (AWS KMS) customer managed key, then check your configuration requirements.
+Make sure to allow the Decrypt API action permission in either the Lambda execution role or the AWS KMS key policy.
+For more information, see Secret encryption and decryption in AWS Secrets Manager.

 Related information